Skip to main content

 American Association of Public Health Dentistry (AAPHD)

-The Pitt chapter of AAPHD is a national organization dedicated to improving oral health for all through development and support of oral health promotion and disease prevention.
+The Pitt chapter of AAPHD is part of a national organization dedicated to improving oral health for all through development and support of oral health promotion and disease prevention.
 Our student chapter aims to enhance exposure and create interest in public health dentistry among students at the University of Pittsburgh School of Dental Medicine through SCOPE volunteer activities and discussion of public health topics.

 American Association of Women Dentists (AAWD)

-The AAWD student chapter is committed to AAWD's mission - to be the recognized resource for connecting and enriching the lives of women dentists.
+The AAWD student chapter (Women in Dentistry Club) is committed to AAWD's mission - to be the recognized resource for connecting and enriching the lives of women dentists.
 With only 18% of practicing dentists women, there are still unique issues including balancing work, family, indifference and differences.
 Benefits of membership include educational and networking opportunities, receptions, study clubs, and a mentorship system.
 Pitt AAWD's events include socials, Kennywood days, and SCOPE opportunities.

 American Dental Education Association (ADEA)